Diana Lynn: Death

 Before filming started on Play It as It Lays, Lynn suffered a stroke and died on December 18, 1971, at the age of 45.
 Lynn was cremated.
 A funeral service was held at Church of the Heavenly Rest in New York City, and a memorial service was held at All Saints' Episcopal Church in Beverly Hills, California.

-Recognition
+Legacy

 In 1942, Parents magazine named Lynn "the most talented juvenile actress."
 She has two stars on the Hollywood Walk of Fame: for motion pictures, at 1625 Vine Street and for television at 6350 Hollywood Boulevard.